Your Absence from Alaska and the PFD Program

 - serving as a volunteer in the federal peace corps program;

-- training or competing as a member of the United States Olympic Team;
+- training or competing as a member of the United States Olympic Team or a United States national team for an Olympic sport;

 - participating for educational purposes in a student fellowship sponsored by the United States Department of Education or by the United States Department of State.